 If you have not yet invited users to register their devices and authenticate using the Authenticate app, see Send an RSA SecurID Authenticate Invitation to Users.

-The following graphic shows how a user with a registered mobile phone can access an agent-protected resource using the Approve method.
+The following graphic shows how a user with a registered mobile phone can access an agent-protected resource, in this example, using the Approve or Device Biometrics method.

 After completing the integration, you can use the Security Console to manage users and perform routine maintenance.
 See the following topics on RSA Link for more information.